hpc/charliecloud/doc/ch-image_desc.rst

 :code:`ch-image build` terms, that's upon committing a successful instruction.
 That is, it's impossible to store two files with the same content in the build cache.
-If you try — say with :code:`RUN yum install -y foo` in one Dockerfile and :code:`RUN yum install foo bar` in another, which are different instructions but both install RPM :code:`foo`'s files — the content is stored once and each copy gets its own metadata and a pointer to the content, much like filesystem hard links.
+If you try — say with :code:`RUN yum install -y foo` in one Dockerfile and :code:`RUN yum install -y foo bar` in another, which are different instructions but both install RPM :code:`foo`'s files — the content is stored once and each copy gets its own metadata and a pointer to the content, much like filesystem hard links.